eXeP/libcopypaste/README.md

 # libcopypaste
-Implementations of algorithms and data structures for use in programming competitions
+Implementations of algorithms and data structures for use in programming competitions.
+Mainly C++.